Nippur: Archaeology

 Nippur was excavated for 19 seasons between 1948 and 1990 by a team from the Oriental Institute of Chicago, joined at times by the University of Pennsylvania Museum of Archaeology and Anthropology and the American Schools of Oriental Research.
+Part of the effort involved removing large archaeological dumps from the University of Pennsylvania excavations.
+In the process Early Dynastic bowls, cuneiform tablets, and brick stamps were found.
+At the temples of Inanna and at Ekur foundation deposits were found with statues of Shulgi and Ur-Nammu.
 A temple of Inanna, begun in the Early Dynastic period was completely excavated.
 Subsequent superimposed new iterations of the temple extended all the way up to Parthian times.
 Finds included a tablet dated to the 4th year of the Kassite king Shagarakti-Shuriash, one dated to the 44th year of Ur III king Shulgi, and an Indus Valley stamp seal.
 In 1977 they briefly excavated at the nearby site of Umm al-Hafriyat which was in the process of being heavily looted.
+Sargonic period tablets found there suggest the ancient name of that site was as Maškan-Ili-Akkade (maš-gánki-ni-dingir-a-ga-dèki).
+The excavation is now in the process of being published.

 Preliminary efforts to restart work at Nippur began in 2018 under McGuire Gibson.
 Excavation work at Nippur began in April 2019 under Abbas Alizadeh.
-Initial focus at Nippur was on a major Parthian period building and a small Late Sassnian house.
+Initial focus at Nippur was on a major Parthian period building and a small Late Sassanian house.
 Permission has also been granted to dig at Dlehim and Drehem.
 Excavation began in November 2022 for the 21st season which lasted two months.
 Work began at nearby Drehem but ceased after authorities decided that a police station must first be established there to prevent looting.
 Work then returned to the Parthian building.